Undivided Goalpara district: Constituting Goalpara

 In anticipation of a rapture with the Burmese, the eastern frontier was placed under a military command, with David Scott appointed as an Agent of the Governor-General to oversee the political aspect of the Northeast Frontier and the Assam affairs.
 Within the first month of the First Anglo-Burmese War (March 1824), the regions to the east of Rangpur, Kamrup and Darrang (under the erstwhile Ahom kingdom, then under Burmese occupation).
 By October 1824, the newly acquired region came under administrative control of David Scott, the Chief Commissioner of "North-Eastern Parts of Rangpur" and the historical grouping of the Goalpara, Kamrup and Darrang (largely congruous to the erstwhile Koch Hajo) called Western Assam (later Lower Assam) became apparent.
-The Burmese abandoned the Ahom capital Rangpur, Assam in 1825 and following the Treaty of Yandabo of February 1826, the whole of the Ahom kingdom, except the Sadiya and the Bengmara regions, fell under direct British control and came to be called Eastern Assam.
+The Burmese abandoned the Ahom capital Rangpur, Assam in 1825 and following the Treaty of Yandabo of February 1826, the whole of the Ahom kingdom, except the Sadiya and the Bengmara i.e the areas under Matak kingdom (1805–1839), fell under direct British control and came to be called Eastern Assam.
 Western and Eastern Assam were placed under two commissioners, the Senior and Junior Commissioners, with the Senior Commissioner having certain overriding powers over the Junior Commissioners.
 The Junior Commissionership was abolished in 1828.

 In March 1833 the erstwhile "Northeast Rangpur" was constituted as the Goalpara district.
 At the end of the Bhutan War or (the Duar War) in 1865 the British took complete control of the Duars, and the portions adjoining Goalpara were added to it.